 Inform and Organize

-In March 2017, we brought 350 advocates from 34 states and 130 Congressional districts to attend our Washington, D.C. lobby days (Capitol Hill Days) for increased access to birth control and reproductive health care, both here in the U.S. and around the world.
+In March 2018, we brought 350 advocates from across the country to attend our Washington, D.C. lobby days (Capitol Hill Days) for increased access to birth control and reproductive health care, both here in the U.S. and around the world.
 With the help of expert speakers, we educated activists on hot button population issues and trained them to be effective constituent lobbyists.

 Held annually, Capitol Hill Days is our flagship training event, bringing activists together each spring for several days intensive advocacy education and training.